jub0bs/fcors/README.md

 than other CORS middleware libraries; see
 [_Fearless CORS: a design philosophy for CORS middleware libraries (and a Go implementation)_][fearless-cors].

+## Praise for fcors

+> I really like the declarative API.
+It lets you say what behavior you want
+> rather than setting specific headers.
+It means that, as a user,
+> you don’t have to relearn the nuances of CORS every time you want to make
+> a change.

+Paul Carleton (Staff Software Engineer at [Stripe][stripe])

 ## Installation